Galaxy evolution in the post-merger regime. III -- The triggering of active galactic nuclei peaks immediately after coalescence: Data

-Once trained, \textsc{mummi} is applied to the UNIONS fifth data release (DR5) of $r$-band imaging.
 Although DR5 covers a total of just under 5000 deg$^2$, we only apply \textsc{mummi} to the overlap with the SDSS DR7, thus providing complementary spectroscopic information for the post-merger sample.
-Ferreira et al. (2024a) identify 235,354 galaxies with $0.03 < z < 0.3$ in this overlap region and present catalogs of galaxy mergers thus identified.
+Ferreira et al. (2024) identify 235,354 galaxies with $0.03 < z < 0.3$ in this overlap region and present catalogs of galaxy mergers thus identified.
 Since the \textsc{mummi} pipeline was trained using galaxies whose stellar mass log($M_{\star}/M_{\odot}) > 10$, we impose the same limit on the observational sample.
 Our final sample, for which we have both SDSS DR7 spectroscopy and \textsc{mummi} merger predictions, is 231,340 galaxies of which 11,309 are identified as post-mergers under the majority voting scheme.
-Imposing the recommended quality threshold for time bin predictions (see Ferreira et al. 2024a, 2025) reduces this to 8141 post-merger galaxies of which there are 785, 740, 778 and 5838 galaxies in the $0 < T_{PM} <$ 0.16 Gyr, $0.16 < T_{PM} <$ 0.48 Gyr, $0.48 < T_{PM} <$ 0.96 Gyr and $0.96 < T_{PM} <$ 1.76 Gyr time bins, respectively.
-The larger sample in the last time bin reflects both the longer time interval assigned to this bin (0.8 Gyr), compared to the shorter $T_{PM}$ bins, as well as relative levels of completeness (more details on \textsc{mummi}'s performance are provided in Ferreira et al. 2025).
+Imposing the recommended quality threshold for time bin predictions (see Ferreira et al. 2024; Ferreira et al. in prep) reduces this to 8141 post-merger galaxies of which there are 785, 740, 778 and 5838 galaxies in the $0 < T_{PM} <$ 0.16 Gyr, $0.16 < T_{PM} <$ 0.48 Gyr, $0.48 < T_{PM} <$ 0.96 Gyr and $0.96 < T_{PM} <$ 1.76 Gyr time bins, respectively.
+The larger sample in the last time bin reflects both the longer time interval assigned to this bin (0.8 Gyr), compared to the shorter $T_{PM}$ bins, as well as relative levels of completeness (more details on \textsc{mummi}'s performance are provided in Ferreira et al. in prep).